Methods of managing Māori land: Trusts, incorporations and reservations

 - the grounds on which the application is made, and

-- a list of those who voted against the proposal to set up a trust.
+- a list of any people who voted against the proposal to set up a trust.

 Note: The requirements for applying for a kaitiaki trust are different from the requirements for the other types of Māori land trust.

-The trust is established by the making of a trust order by the Māori Land Court, stating the objectives of the trust, the rights and obligations of the trustees, and the rights of the beneficiaries.
+The trust is established by the making of a trust order by the Māori Land Court.
+The trust order states the objectives of the trust, the rights and obligations of the trustees, and the rights of the beneficiaries.

 A trust order – often also called a “trust deed” – is a document that sets out the rules that will govern the trust.
 The trustees must follow those rules.